I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

-Herewith, a strange word for each letter of the alphabet that drives Spell Check into a froth of anxiety.
-As is the capricious nature of the compiler they are presented in reverse alphabetical order.
+Herewith, a strange word for each letter of the alphabet that drives spell-checkers into a froth of anxiety.
+As is the capricious nature of the compiler, they are presented in reverse alphabetical order.

-Yill is a Scottish word for ale, and, if enough yill is consumed, we run into another “Y” word – yex, which means to belch.
-Jeremy Lion, “children’s entertainer” gives us a couple of examples in his word puzzle sketch.
+Yill is a Scottish word for ale, and, if enough yill is consumed, we run into another “Y” word―yex, which means to belch.
+Jeremy Lion, “children’s entertainer” gives us a couple of examples in his Mr. Shush sketch.

 Velleity.
 “A wish or inclination not strong enough to lead to action” (Oxford Dictionaries).
 A friend used to say “Sometimes, I feel like exercising, so I lie down until the feeling goes away.”

 Ultracrepidarian.
 We’ve all met this dude.
 He or she, most likely he though, who offers an opinion that is outside his level of knowledge.
 Example?
 “Andrew Jackson (died in 1845) was really angry that he saw what was happening with regard to the Civil War (begun in 1861).”
 Said by a certain former president of a large North American country in May 2017.